-Ray Shirazi maintains a market-leading practice in derivatives, advising investment banks, domestic and foreign commercial banks, asset managers, hedge funds, private equity funds and mutual funds on related transactional and trading regulatory issues.
-His practice covers a wide spectrum of equity, hedge fund, currency, commodity and fixed income derivatives.
-He is particularly noted for his work in equity derivatives, involving traded securities, hedge funds, and other financial products.
+Ray Shirazi maintains a market-leading practice in derivatives and financial products, advising banks, asset managers, hedge funds, and mutual funds on related transactional and trading regulatory issues.
+His practice covers a wide spectrum of equity, hedge fund, currency, commodity and fixed income structured products and derivatives.
+He is particularly noted for his work in equity derivatives, involving structured products and traded securities.

-He has been consistently recognized as a leading lawyer in his area of expertise by independent commentators, including by Chambers Global and Chambers USA, in which clients commend his ability to "synthesize lots of moving parts in a manageable way, whether in traditional equity derivatives or complex new structured products" and further praise him as "super smart" as well as "thoughtful about the technical issues, intelligent, and at the same time understands the need to figure out a way to get deals done."
-Also, US Legal 500 identified Ray as "a leader in equity derivatives" and named him among their Elite Leading Lawyers and praised him as "hands down the best in the business when it comes to being commercial and adding value to transactions; he is responsive, creative and extraordinarily well versed in a multitude of derivative, structured finance and distributive products."
-The Best Lawyers in America selected Ray as a leading lawyer in Derivatives and Futures where clients praised him as "an expert in the structuring of derivatives and structured products across asset classes."
-Ray is also recognized by Super Lawyers as one of the top securities and corporate finance lawyers in New York.
-Through Ray’s leadership and in acknowledgement of the firm's myriad accomplishments, Global Capital (formerly Derivatives Intelligence & Derivatives Week) awarded Cadwalader their prestigious Law Firm of the Year Award, and Ray was named 2014 Derivatives Lawyer of the Year.
-The recognition was based on Cadwalader's activity in the over-the-counter sector, ability to guide buy-side and sell-side clients into new areas, consistency of service in established product areas and problem-solving abilities.
+He has been consistently recognized as a leading lawyer in his area of expertise by independent commentators, including by Chambers Global and Chambers USA, in which he is ranked Band 1 in both Capital Markets: Derivatives – USA Nationwide and Capital Markets: Structured Products – USA Nationwide.
+Clients in Chambers have described him as “brilliant” and commend his ability to "synthesize lots of moving parts in a manageable way, whether in traditional equity derivatives or complex new structured products.”
+Clients also praise his ability to be “thoughtful about the technical issues, intelligent, and at the same time understands the need to figure out a way to get deals done."
+In Legal 500 USA, Ray is recognized as a Leading Lawyer and a leader of Cadwalader’s Tier 1 Structured Finance: Derivatives and Structured Products team, and Legal 500 praises him as "hands down the best in the business when it comes to being commercial and adding value to transactions; he is responsive, creative and extraordinarily well versed in a multitude of derivative, structured finance and distributive products."
+Ray is listed as “Highly Regarded” in the areas of Capital Markets: Equity, Capital Markets: Structured Finance and Securitization and Capital Markets: Derivatives by IFLR1000.
+Since 2009, he has been recognized as a leading lawyer in Derivatives and Futures by The Best Lawyers in America, where clients praised him as "an expert in the structuring of derivatives and structured products across asset classes."
+Additionally, since 2006, Ray has been recognized by Super Lawyers as one of the top securities and corporate finance lawyers in New York.

 Ray received his J.D. from The University of California at Los Angeles, where he was the Managing Editor of the UCLA Law Review, and his B.S., cum laude, from The University of California at Riverside.